yairgil/Docker-Provider/README.md

  6. create build definition

  This will create build definition for the Linux agent.
- Repeat above steps except this time select Operation system as "Windows" to onboard the Windows agent.
+ Repeat above steps except that this time select Operation system as "Windows" to onboard the pipeline for Windows agent.

 # Update Kubernetes yamls